Kastuk/Stationeers-Creative-Freedom/README.md

 ---

 What can bring errors:
-Please, evade values over max limit (not limited for now).
+Please, evade suit values over max limit (not limited for now).
 Beware not to put big frame into big frame.
-Using of smart rotate from unusual angle will bring red texts too.
+Using of smart rotate from unusual angle will bring red text too.

+There's also wreckage at -1 state.